-The following replacement parts drawing provides an example of the construction of a RVM/UA-L2 type flow monitor.
-The actual configuration may vary depending on the model
+The following replacement parts drawing provides an example of the construction of a DKM/A-2 30x70 type flow monitor.
+The actual configuration may vary depending on the model.

-Ite m Qty Description
+Ite m No. of pieces Description

 1 1 Process connection (inlet)

-2 2 O-ring (seal)
+2 2 O-Ring (seal)

 3 1 Device body

 4 1 Float

-5 3 Magnet (glued into the float)
+5 3 Magnets

 6 1 Spring

-7 1 Threaded ring (outlet)
+7 1 Threaded ring

 8 1 Process connection (outlet)